MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-post-install.md

 1. Sign in with an account that has local administrator privileges on the device.
 On Azure AD joined devices, the user that performs the Azure AD join is automatically added to the local administrator group.
 Azure AD global administrators and Azure AD devices administrators are [also local administrators](https://docs.microsoft.com/azure/active-directory/devices/assign-local-admin).
 You can type **net localgroup administrators** at a command prompt to list the accounts that have local administrator rights.
 2. Rename the device using a friendly name, for example: **username-SHub-Desktop**.
-3. Click **Start** > **Settings** > **Accounts** > **Sync your settings** and turn **Sync settings** off.
+3. Select **Start** > **Settings** > **Accounts** > **Sync your settings** and turn **Sync settings** off.
 The configuration settings used here are intended to enable the best large-screen touch experience, and therefore you may not want to sync other devices.
 4. Reboot the device.

 ## Enable the touch keyboard and touchpad

-1. Right-click the taskbar and then click **Show touch keyboard button** and **Show touchpad button**.
+1. Right-select the taskbar and then select **Show touch keyboard button** and **Show touchpad button**.

      ![Touch settings](images/touch.png)

 2. Configure the touch keyboard to QWERTY and floating.
-    1. Click the keyboard on the taskbar to show the touch keyboard.
+    1. Select the keyboard on the taskbar to show the touch keyboard.
-    2. Click the keyboard icon in the upper left corner of the touch keyboard to open keyboard settings.
+    2. Select the keyboard icon in the upper left corner of the touch keyboard to open keyboard settings.
     3. Select the next to last keyboard type on the top row to enable QWERTY and the last option on the second row to enable floating.

      ![Keyboard settings](images/kbd.png)